Totes5706/Offensive-Security-Cheat-Sheet/README.md

 # List All Users on a System
 cat /etc/passwd

-# List All Users on a System
+# List All Users on a System (cleaner, only users)
 awk –F’:‘ ’{ print $1}’ /etc/passwd

 # List All Logged in Users